No Weighted-Regret Learning in Adversarial Bandits with Delays: Introduction

+The convergence to the set of CCE is maintained if the algorithm still enjoys the no-regret property even with delayed feedback.
+However, for large enough delays (e.g. $d_{t}=O\left(t\log t\right)$), the regret of any algorithm becomes linear in the horizon $T$ so the no-regret property no longer holds.
+Our first main contribution in this paper is to show that even with delays that cause a linear regret, the expected weighted ergodic distribution may still converge to the set of CCE, and the weighted ergodic average may still converge (in $L^{1}$) to the set of NE for a two-player zero-sum game.

+Many practical multi-agent interactions (i.e., games) are complicated to model.
+Instead, we can simulate the game based on data or in an experiment.
+Since the agents' performance is only measured in hindsight, such a simulation typically involves delays.
+If our simulated agents each run an online learning algorithm independently (e.g., FKM or EXP3), we can approximate a CCE of the game (NE for a two-player zero-sum game) by computing the weighted ergodic distribution (average).
+Our results imply that by properly tuning the weights, this method can approximate an equilibrium even when the standard regret is linear.

-The two most studied action spaces in the literature are the discrete action set $1,...,K$ (i.e., arms in multi-armed bandits) and a convex and compact action set $\mathcal{K\subset\mathbb{R}}^{n}$.
-For bandit convex optimization with a convex compact action set, the most widely used adversarial bandits learning algorithms is FKM \citep{flaxman2005online}.
+Our game-theoretic results motivate analyzing the weighted-regret as opposed to the classical regret when delays are involved.
+Hence, we study the weighted-regret of some widely-applied algorithms, for both a discrete action set $1,...,K$ (i.e., arms in multi-armed bandits) and a convex and compact action set $\mathcal{K\subset\mathbb{R}}^{n}$.
+For bandit convex optimization with a convex compact action set, the most widely used adversarial bandits learning algorithm is FKM \citep{flaxman2005online}.
 With no delays, the expected regret of FKM is $O\left(nT^{\frac{3}{4}}\right)$ where $n$ is the dimension of $\mathcal{K}$.
 For the discrete case, the most popular adversarial bandits learning algorithm is EXP3 \citep{auer1995gambling,auer2002nonstochastic,bubeck2012regret,neu2010online}.
-With no delays, the expected regret of EXP3 is $O\left(\sqrt{TK\ln K}\right)$.
-Having a sublinear regret, the average regret per round of both algorithms goes to zero as $T\rightarrow\infty$.
-This is often considered a criterion for successful learning and is known as the ``no-regret property'' \citep{bowling2005convergence}.
+With no delays, the expected regret of EXP3 is $O\left(\sqrt{TK\log K}\right)$.